kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_6.md

 Git
 ---
-2. Which version of git you have used?
+2. Which version of git you have used? ---> 2.32.0
 3. Difference between git merge and git rebase?
-4. What is git squash?
+4. What is git squash? -->git rebase -i HEAD~3 and after this replace pick with squash from next 2 lines and save
 5. Branching strategy used in your project?
-6. Command to list all commits?
+6. Command to list all commits? git log or git log --oneline or git log --online -graph

 Maven
 ---